twosixlabs/armory/docs/style.md

 ### Pre-commit Hooks

-The above tools can be ran automatically, prior to each commit, by linking `/.git/hooks/pre-commit` to `/tools/pre-commit.sh`.
+The above tools can be ran automatically, prior to each commit, by copying `tools/pre-commit.sh` to `.git/hooks/pre-commit`.
 See the example below:

 ```bash
 cp "`pwd`/tools/pre-commit.sh" "`pwd`/.git/hooks/pre-commit"